-The Bras d’Or watershed, a UNESCO Biosphere Reserve, is a unique salt-water estuary that constitutes a true inland sea.
+The Bras d’Or watershed, a UNESCO Biosphere, is a unique salt-water estuary that constitutes a true inland sea.
 Communities around the Lake choose to take on the challenge of protecting the biodiversity while continuing responsible human activity on the Lake.
 The Bras d’Or Lake has unique characteristics, with species typical of both Arctic waters and warm subtropical oceans.

 The Bras d’Or Lake provides an unparalleled sailing and boating experience.
 The Lake measures roughly 100km in length and 50km wide with a maximum depth of 287 meters and is surrounded by tree-covered, rolling hills, providing just the right amount of wind.
 Known for fog-free waters, secluded anchorages, and hundreds of coves and islands, the area is a boater’s paradise.